yataw/advanced-css-course/abstract.md

                  src="img/nat-1-large.jpg">
 ## Pseudo-elements:
     ::after
-        you need to add content and display properties
+        you need to add content and display (the best is inline-block) properties. and may be add height & width.

 ## Media query structure:
  Example: